-As a business in Scotland must pay UK corporation tax on profits you make.
-The current corporation tax rate is 20%, reducing to 17% by 2020.
-At 20%, Scotland and the rest of the UK have the lowest business tax rate of any G7 country - and joint lowest in the G20.
+As a business in Scotland you must pay UK corporation tax on profits you make.
+The current corporation tax rate is 19%.
+At 19%, Scotland and the rest of the UK have the lowest business tax rate of any G7 country - and joint lowest in the G20.
 If your business is a sole trader, partnership or limited liability partnership (LLP), you do not pay corporation tax.
 But you must still pay tax on your profits based on the income of the individuals involved in your business.

 Land and Buildings Transaction Tax (LBTT)

 If you purchase or lease a property of a certain value in Scotland, you have to pay Land and Buildings Transaction Tax (LBTT).
 This tax replaced the UK Stamp Duty Tax (SDLT) in Scotland from 1 April, 2015.